Prime-OTTO-Team/OTTO/README.md

 _Duration: 2 Week Sprint_

 Otto is an app to help faciliate off market, owner to owner commercial real estate transactions.
 Placing commercial real estate on the open market can often alert tenants and give them more negotiating power.
 It also begins a count up on days listed on the market and the higher the number of days gets, the worse it looks.
 These are just some reasons why sellers might prefer selling off market.
 Otto provides a space in which users will have complete privacy.
 They will be able to add their listing to the site with there desired price and only after a buyer is fully interested will the seller and buyer be connected.

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?
+A willing buyer must be approved before they will be able to find out the full details of a property.

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com) -add site in readme